George Koumoutsakos is the Alternate Minister for Migration and Asylum Policy.

-He is a member of the Standing Committee for National Defense and Foreign Affairs of the Hellenic Parliament.
+He was a member of the Standing Committee for National Defense and Foreign Affairs of the Hellenic Parliament.

-He was the Spokesman of Nea Demokratia from January to November 2016.
+He also served as the Spokesman of Nea Demokratia from January to November 2016.

 Previously, he was a Member of the Regional Council of Attica from May 2014 to January 2016, heading a party that was supported by Nea Demokratia.